tuxtof/labs/vdi_ahv/lab12.rst

 .. figure:: http://s3.nutanixworkshops.com/vdi_ahv/lab12/8.png

-Enter your Subnet IP Address and Netmask according to your Environment Details Worksheet
+Enter your Subnet IP Address and Netmask according to your Environment Details Worksheet.
+The Subnet IP is what the NetScaler uses to communicate with other backend services, such as the StoreFront server.
+In a production environment the Subnet IP would likely be on a separate interface/subnet than the Management IP.

 .. figure:: http://s3.nutanixworkshops.com/vdi_ahv/lab12/9.png